golang/website/_content/doc/security/decisions.md

 This includes, but is not restricted to, an attacker with the ability to add programs to `$PATH` or set arbitrary environment variables.

+### Deprecated APIs {#deprecated}

+The bar for a bug in a deprecated API to be considered a security issue is higher than it is for a supported API.

+In particular, a panic or excessive resource consumption in a deprecated API is never handled as a vulnerability.
+Users who require security hardening should use supported APIs.

 ### image, x/image: Large images {#large-image}